Experience Sailing and Boating on Burlington Bay

 - Burlington Able Sail program (dinghy sailing for the physically challenged)

-- Mentored Sailing / Shark Program – Learn to Sail without Owning a Boat
+- Mentored Sailing Program Learn to Sail without Owning a Boat, or with One!

 With the support and sponsorship of the Ontario Sailing Association and the Ontario Trillium Foundation an 'Able Sail' Program is available for people with physical disabilities.